 Check-in/check-out is the process of recording when an asset is issued to a person and when it is returned, so custody of the item is always known.

 Check-in/check-out is the process of recording when an asset is issued to a person and when it is returned, so the organisation always knows who has custody of every shared item.
 The check-out opens a loan - it names the borrower, the date, and usually a due date - and the check-in closes it, capturing when the item came back and in what condition.
 It is the core loop of any equipment checkout system, whether that system is a clipboard by the store-room door or software.
+Think of it as a lending library for business equipment: every item has a home, and the record shows who took it out and when it is due.

 How the cycle works